Bronya-Rand/DDLCModTemplate2.0/README.md

 > Once you finished writing your script, select *Build Distributions*.
 Uncheck all the options, check only `Ren'Py 7 DDLC Compliant Mod` and click <u>Build</u>.
 This will create a cross-platform *Renpy7Mod* ZIP file with your mod files.

 ### Getting Started For Android Porting/Modding (Versions 2.4.0 and higher)
-Refer to [*guide.pdf*](./Documentation/Android%20Mod%20Guide.pdf) for more in-depth information about making your mod work on Android.
+Refer to [*The DDLC Android Mod Guide*](./Documentation/Android%20Mod%20Guide.pdf) for more in-depth information about making your mod work on Android.
 > For older templates, refer to the PDF in your templates' ZIP file as the latest guide may not match your current template.

 Copyright © 2019-2022 Azariel Del Carmen (GanstaKingofSA).
 All rights reserved.